 For College of Engineering students, ENTR courses can satisfy up to 4 Professional or Creative Development (PCDC) credits towards the College's Intellectual Breadth requirement.

-ENTR courses also count toward the University's 15-credit Minor in Entrepreneurship: http://innovateblue.umich.edu/academics/minor-in-entrepreneurship/
+ENTR courses also count toward the University's 15-credit Minor in Entrepreneurship.

 Graduate Programs

 Graduate students from all schools and colleges are able to enroll in ENTR courses.